charlotteliang/prompt-manager/SETUP_FIREBASE.md

 # Firebase Setup Guidelines

 ## Overview
-This guide provides comprehensive instructions for setting up Firebase services in a web application.
+This guide provides step-by-step instructions for setting up Firebase services in web applications.
 Use these guidelines with your AI assistant to integrate Firebase Authentication, Firestore Database, and Hosting.

+**Note**: This guide is optimized for web applications.

+**Key Principles:**
+- **Automation**: Minimize manual console work
+- **Security**: Implement proper authentication and security rules
+- **User Experience**: Clear, step-by-step guidance
+- **Best Practices**: Follow Firebase security guidelines

+Always prioritize security and user experience throughout the setup process.

 ## Prerequisites
 Before starting, ensure you have: